balwindersinghaliwal78-ui/induction-programme/README.md

 ### 🌇 Post-Lunch | Cosmic Club Introduction
 After the lecture, our **seniors introduced us to Cosmic Club**.
 They explained the club's purpose, its activities, and how we can join and contribute.

-# ✨ Induction programme Report - Day 5( 5 August 2025 )
+# ✨ Induction Programme Report - Day 5( 5 August 2025 )

 ## 📘 09:30 Am - 10:30 AM | Chemistry Lecture  by Prof.Mandeep Kaur
 🧪 Prof.Mandeep Kaur introduced us to **basic concepts of Chemistry** and shared the **syllabus outline**.She explained how Chemistry is inportent in the field of Engineering and discussed key topics we will be studying this semester.